mainmatter/playbook/src/project-procedure/digital-products/README.md

 several other aspects into account.
 In order to achieve an ideal result that best pursues a project's goals, various groups with different backgrounds and motivations need to collaborate closely.
-A clearly prescribed sequence of steps and actions to take in a particular order helps making this process as effective as possible while involving all stakeholders and their individual expertise.
+A clearly prescribed sequence of steps and actions to take in a particular order helps to make this process as effective as possible while involving all stakeholders and their individual expertise.

 Digital product projects can be broken down into four main stages: